Sweet Frosty Pineapple Treat

 Written By: Emily Chen

-Dietary Preferences: Vegetarian-Friendly, Gluten-Free Option
+Dietary Options: Vegetarian-Friendly, Gluten-Free Option

-What You'll Need
+Ingredients You’ll Need

-01 4 ounces pineapple juice
+Quantity of Ingredients: 01 4 ounces pineapple juice

-02 1 large scoop vanilla ice cream (about 3/4 cup)
+Quantity of Ingredients: 02 1 large scoop vanilla ice cream (about 3/4 cup)

-03 2 cups frozen pineapple chunks
+Quantity of Ingredients: 03 2 cups frozen pineapple chunks

-04 2 tablespoons sugar (optional but recommended)
+Quantity of Ingredients: 04 2 tablespoons sugar (optional but recommended)

-05 Splash of lemon juice
+Quantity of Ingredients: 05 Splash of lemon juice

-06 Pinch of salt
+Quantity of Ingredients: 06 Pinch of salt

 How to Make It